aredridel/how-to-read-code/how-to-read-code.md

 ^ So why do we concatenate strings in complicated ways instead of simple ones?

-^ Maintenance.

 ^ Different responsibilities.
+I'll come back to this later.

 ---